uc-cdis/mariner/README.md

 is a highly relevant journal article which provides additional context and helps elucidate the current state of affairs regarding workflow execution systems.

+This [BioExcel article](https://bioexcel.eu/common-workflow-language/) contains information on CWL, background and motivation for the standards movement in bioinformatics workflows, and contains lots of links to other relevant resources.

 A [long list of workflow systems](https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems)